* Did I struggle not to make “train of thought” puns? Maybe.

 “Politicians demand that transit systems spread out but not that they provide enough intensity — whether that means frequency, speed, or … capacity.
 Transit agencies are always being told to spread themselves thin.”

 I think it’s safe to extend that comment beyond the politicians.
-In his NYT article, Mahler, I think, at least presents a good case for why we should change that.
+In his NYT article, at least, Mahler presents a good case for why we should change that.